ARTbio/genomic-analysis-test/README.md

 ## Questions

 Any question should be raised exclusively using the [`Issues`](https://github.com/ARTbio/genomic-analysis-test/issues) fonctionnality of GitHub.
-No reponse regarding this test will be made by individual mailing.
+No response regarding this test will be made by individual e-mailing.